 “The winner takes it all.
 The loser’s standing small.”

 Which makes it all the more hurtful to Kim to have been once again fooled by a con act of his.
 Just like the lyrics to the song, which the episode is named after, the winner took it all and left the loser — Kim — standing small, which is a nice visual callback to Jimmy’s karaoke song.
-Although Rhea Seehorn has been terrific all season Odenkirk was the star here, and really he has been that these last two episodes.
+Although Rhea Seehorn has been terrific all season Odenkirk was the star here, and, really, he has been the star these last two episodes.
 Maybe it’s time to finally start referring to his character as Saul Goodman, a notion that is absolutely devastating to me.
 A stunning end to another great season of Better Call Saul.

 – Jeffrey Rex Bertelsen.